Divorce Attorneys in New Brunswick, NJ

 In New Jersey it is important to understand that there is no such thing is a “legal separation”.
 If parties who are living separate and apart want to legally end their marriage, a divorce is necessary.
 There are 9 different grounds (reasons) to file for divorce in New Jersey, but except for in certain Immigration situations, the grounds for divorce itself are not highly relevant to the divorce process.
 That is to say the Court is not much interested in why you are filing divorce, just in what issues need to be resolved during your case.

 After the initial divorce complaint and accompanying paperwork are filed, the other party gets 35 days to respond.
 After that, the Court schedules and Conducts a Case Management Conference to address the issues the case presents (ie: Custody, alimony, child support, equitable distribution of marital property, etc) which will set forth a schedule for how the case will proceed.

-Most divorce cases ultimately are resolved through settlement, and our lawyers Garces, Grabler, and LeBrocq are highly skilled trained negotiators to assist you in obtaining the most favorable settlement possible.
+Most divorce cases ultimately are resolved through settlement, and at Garces, Grabler and LeBrocq, our New Brunswick, NJ divorce lawyers are highly skilled trained negotiators to assist you in obtaining the most favorable settlement possible.
 We also recognize that, in certain circumstances, settlement is not possible or advisable, and are prepared to go to trial when it is necessary for a Judge to make decisions.